-This year, we are for the first time also considering submissions of original photography by students enrolled in graduate and undergraduate programs.
-Your submitted photographs should speak to our editorial mission and to the “space between ordinary and odd” in which we currently find ourselves.
-Mistake House Magazine is interested in presenting the connection between the visual images and the literary ones we receive.
+Mistake House Magazine also considers submissions of original photography by students enrolled in graduate and undergraduate programs.
+In photographic submissions, too, we are interested in work expressive of documentary poetics.
+Submitted photographs should speak to our editorial mission and to the “space between ordinary and odd” in which we currently find ourselves.

 Please provide a cover letter—no longer than one page—including: a brief bio; the name of the college or university you attend and your degree program or major; your contact info: and a brief statement about why your submitted work is a good fit for Mistake House.